 Then one November afternoon in Dallas in 1963 all that changed.
 His brother was killed.
 His world was gone.
 Instead of turning to his Catholic faith to find comfort and to make sense of what was happening, he turned to the ancient Greek tragedies.
 Life, he learned, is bitter, a thing of chance.
 You cannot count on tomorrow.

-There is a line from Sophocles that he often quoted:
+There is a line from Aeschylus that he often quoted:

 In our sleep, pain which cannot forget falls drop by drop upon the heart until, in our own despair, against our will, comes wisdom through the awful grace of God.